Widowmaker-1k/OverWatch-Accident-Emergency-detection-App./README.md

 ## Features

 - Detects accidents and emergencies using the phone's sensors
+- Allows manual sending of emergency alerts
 - Sends emergency alerts to designated contacts and emergency services
 - Simple and user-friendly interface

 ## Getting Started

-To use OverWatch, simply download and install the app from the App Store or Google Play Store.
+To use OverWatch,

-Once installed, follow these steps:

-1. Open the app and create a user profile with your name, phone number, and emergency contacts.
+1. Open Android Studios and create a new project with the name "OverWatch"
-2. Allow the app to access your phone's sensors.
+2. Download the codes from here and add them to your android studio project.
-3. Keep the app running in the background.
-4. If an accident or emergency is detected, the app will send an emergency alert to your designated contacts and emergency services.
+3. Download all the files and replace them with their respective files in your android studio Overwatch files.
+4. Copy the LoginRegister folder and paste it in htdocs of XAMMP this is the path ( C:\xampp\htdocs)
+5. Make sure your change the IP address of the various URLs in the code to your Computers IP address.
+6. Open Web Server (XAMMP) control panel and start both MySQL and Apache.
+7. Your can now run OverWatch on a virtual device, To run on a physical device, both the device and your computer must be on the same network
+8. Don't forget to allow SMS and location permission in your physical or virtual devices settings

 ## Requirements

 - Android 6.0 or later
 - Internet connection (for location)
+- Web Server System (XAMMP)

 ## Contributing